php-resta/resta-core/src/resta/Client/README.md

 ```

 This code will place a directory named user in your application's client directory and 3 files (Client, ClientGenerator, ClientProvider) in the same directory.
+The first part we will deal with is the user directory that we created as name.In this directory there is a 'create' directory which we created as a client and a file named 'clientManager'.
+In the Create directory, there is a 'create' file that meets the actual requests and a file named 'createGenerator'.